mitesh1612/blog/_posts/2021-12-10-singleton-antipattern.md

 - The use/dependency of the singleton is not hidden deeply into the code.
 - Otherwise use the singleton in a code that will not be unit tested.

-And I end with a generic statement, this pattern can be good, given its used wisely!
+And I end it with a generic statement, this pattern can be good, given its used wisely!

+That's it for this one.
+You can always share your thoughts on this by leaving a comment on this post.
+If you liked what you read, you can try reading some other posts on my blog as well, and you can also connect with me on my socials.